STS-68: October 4, 1994 (Flight Day 5)

-On Tuesday, October 4, 1994, at 9 am CDT, STS-68 MCC Status Report # 7 reports: STS-68 crew members this morning performed two slight maneuvers to fine-tune Endeavours orbit to mirror its track on the first Space Radar Laboratory mission to support a new experiment called interferometry.
+On Tuesday, October 4, 1994, at 9 am CDT, STS-68 MCC Status Report #7 reported:

+STS-68 crew members this morning performed two slight maneuvers to fine-tune Endeavours orbit to mirror its track on the first Space Radar Laboratory mission to support a new experiment called interferometry.
 The trim burns adjust the orbit to within 10 m of where it was in April which will allow scientists to make near identical measurements with the radar equipment to develop a three-dimensional comparison of environmental changes during the six months separating the two missions—STS-59 and STS-68.